Freeman163/Nat.-Ecol.-Evol.-Submission/README.md

 2. Open the file CLUSTER_2DFIT.py in a text editor and change the directory path in BLOCK 3 to where the .dat files have been stored.
 3. Run CLUSTER_2DFIT.py.
 4. Download the file PD_ROI2_2D_FIT_DATA.csv.
-5. Open the file DENTICLE_PLOTTER.py in an text editor and change the directory path in BLOCK 3 to where the .dat files have been stored.
+5. Open the file DENTICLE_PLOTTER.py in an text editor and change the directory path in BLOCK 3 to where PD_ROI2_2D_FIT_DATA.csv has been stored.
 6. Run DENTICLE_PLOTTER.py.